How to choose an online community platform (in 2025)

 Understanding how your members are using your platform can open up new engagement opportunities and help you catch a potentially churn-ready member before they leave.
 The right data and analytics can help you:

-- Understand member behavior.
+- Understand member behaviors.
 When are members signing in, what do they do first, and what content do they spend the most time with?

 - Provide engagement opportunities.
 Many platforms (including Circle) allow you to give engagement scores to members.
-These scores can help you know when to reach out to disengaged members or write a thank you note to a member who’s going out of their way to add value.
+These scores can help you know which members are at risk of churning, which are ripe for a member-led program or contributing, or just writing a thank you note to a member who’s going out of their way to add value.

 - Improve content.
-Seeing what videos, courses, or other content is working and what’s not working is critical to keeping your community engaged.
+Seeing what videos, courses, or events are working and what’s not is critical to keeping your community engaged.
 You’ll have the data to create the right content, saving you time and energy.

 1. The all-in-one solution